AdaQianLI/KepecsLab_DLS-DA-EPE/Arduino/Joystick_ForceField_v3/README.md

 `kBuzzerTrigPin` is a **Bpod-controlled state gate**.

 When `kBuzzerTrigPin` is `HIGH`, Arduino enters the **active monitoring state**.
-During this state, the sketch does two things at the same time:

-- evaluates joystick position for successful reach detection
-- drives buzzer output based on joystick position
+During this state, the sketch always evaluates joystick position for successful reach detection and can optionally drive buzzer output based on joystick position.

-#### Buzzer logic
+#### Optional buzzer logic

-During the active monitoring state:
+The buzzer behavior is optional.
+When enabled during the active monitoring state:

 - if `diffX < kBuzzerXGate` and `diffY > kBuzzerYGate`, the buzzer frequency is updated as a function of joystick position:
   - `frequency = (diffY * diffY) / 5 + kBaseBuzzerHz`